ci1xgk/Fellowship_Webpage/Merewether1-2.md

    | QVAR     | Time varying flow into domain       | Boundary identifier from data in the user supplied `.bdy` file     |

-A demo of how to set up the `.bci` file for the Merewether case study is provided later in [_"Preparing the input data"_](https://www.seamlesswave.com/Merewether2.html).
+An example of how to set up the `.bci` file is demonstrated for the Merewether case study in [Preparing the input data](/Merewether2.md).

 [back](/Merewether1.md)